holochain/docs-pages/src/pages/get-started/index.md

   <CommentsForPost postHash="{postHash}"></CommentsForPost>
 ```

 Save the file, then go back to the UI windows to see the changes.
 Try typing in a comment or two, then deleting them.
 (You may need to refresh the UI windows to see the changes to the content.)
 Watch the Playground --- see how the authors' source chains and the graph in the DHT change as new information is added.
+The deleted comments are still there and can be accessed by code in your zomes if needed, but neither the application backend (that is, the functions defined in the coordinator zome) nor the UI have the capacity to show them.

 ![One UI window with the comment components added, with the Playground in the background showing a populated DHT](/assets/img/getting-started/8-comment-components.png)